 In what area of medicine—clinical practice, education, or administration—do you spend most of your time?
 What do you enjoy most about the work that you do?

-What is the role of internists in the Czech Republic (e.g. primary care, specialist, consultant)?
+What is the role of the internist in India (e.g. primary care, specialist, consultant)?
 What are the education and training requirements needed to practice internal medicine?

 What illnesses and problems do internists in your country treat most often?
 Are there any trends in chronic illness or disease that you are particularly concerned about?

 In India, we have a double burden.
 We treat a lot of infectious diseases, both acute and chronic, as well as non-communicable diseases, like hypertension, diabetes and coronary artery disease.
 The acute infectious diseases include viral fevers, malaria, pneumonias, diarrheas, enteric fever, hepatitis, and meningitis, and the chronic ones include tuberculosis and HIV-related illnesses.
 We have also seen cases of Kala-Azar.
 Tuberculosis and the rise in non-communicable diseases are always a matter of concern.

 Do internists work most often in private offices or in hospital settings?
 To what extent do physicians and hospitals use electronic health records?